Japanese paper soft

 Photo by Timon.

-The appeal of Japanese paper is that it can decorate any situation, from a rustic atmosphere to a solemn atmosphere.
-The Kami-Kawasaki district of Nihonmatsu has been producing washi for over 1,000 years.
+The appeal of washi paper is that it can add color to any situation, from a simple atmosphere to a solemn one.
+The Kamikawasaki area of Nihonmatsu has been producing washi paper for over 1,000 years

-This article introduces washi in the Kamikawasaki area of Nihonmatsu City and the Nihonmatsu City Washi Tradition Museum
+This article introduces washi paper from the Kamikawasaki area of Nihonmatsu City and the Nihonmatsu City Washi Heritage Museum

 What is Kamikawasaki Washi?

-The Kamikawasaki area of Nihonmatsu City is a production area for washi paper.
+The Kamikawasaki district of Nihonmatsu City is a production area of washi paper

-Although its production volume is behind that of Kochi and Ibaraki prefectures, its history can be traced back to the mid-Heian period.
+Although its production volume lags behind that of Kochi and Ibaraki prefectures, its history can be traced back to the mid-Heian period.

-Kamikawasaki washi is said to have been loved by many aristocrats during the Heian period ``Michinoku no paper .
+Kamikawasaki washi paper was loved and called "Michinoku paper" by many aristocrats during the Heian period .

-Speaking of its quality, it is said that the paper called ``Mayumigami'' that Murasaki Shikibu and Sei Shonagon liked to write on was made in the Kamikawasaki area.
+Speaking of quality, it is said that the paper that Murasaki Shikibu and Sei Shonagon liked to use for writing, called "Mayumigami," was made in the Kamikawasaki area

-In Nihonmatsu City, mulberry trees, the raw material for washi paper, are harvested in December.
+In Nihonmatsu city, kozo, the raw material for washi paper, is harvested in December

-After the mulberry trees, which have grown up to 2 to 3 meters in length, are harvested, they are peeled, boiled, pounded, and finally made into paper to become washi paper.
-All of these processes are performed in the Kamikawasaki area.
-This means that paper is produced locally for local consumption.
+After the mulberry trees have grown to 2-3m in height, they are harvested, peeled, boiled, beaten, and finally made into washi paper.
+All of these processes are carried out in the Kamikawasaki area.
+This is truly local production for local consumption of paper

 Nihonmatsu City Washi Tradition Museum